StyxOo/BrainMusic/Documentation/README.md

 #### Buzzer
  - A complete connection between the EMOTIV headset and the arduino board
  - Ardunio sketches can not be updated when node-red is accessing the serial port
- - The Arduino reads serial intput in bytes.
-One byte per loop.
-Apparently each integer set by node-red, is received as a string.
+ - The Arduino reads serial intput in bytes. ~~One byte per loop.~~ Apparently each integer set by node-red, is received as a string.
 So 55 is two character.
 This causes a delay when creating the sounds, as reading the string from the serial port takes time.
 Therefore the numerical value is converted to a single char ([64 becomes `@`](http://www.asciitable.com)), which is then transmited
  - Arduino circuit backups.
 Which software?
     - > [Tinkercad](https://www.tinkercad.com)
     - Link to circuit can be found at the top of the appropriate arduino sketch
  - The passive buzzer on the Arduino creates a sound of varying pitch, depending on the commands strength

+---

 ### 03.05.2021
 #### Return headset
   - Returned to coworker, email confirmation

 #### Learning electrical engineering